 Don’t forget that no matter how much you advertise, a lot of your traffic will still be organic.
 These are people who find your campaign through Kickstarter’s home or search pages.
 And in order to get these people to click, you need a really compelling thumbnail.
 Not only as a standalone graphic, but in contrast to the other campaigns on Kickstarter.

-Users who clicked on an ad, would see a similar image or design on the page.
+Users who click on an ad will see a similar image or design on the page.
 And people who watched an influencer story would find the same style when they clicked through.
 This consistency helps potential backers know that they’ve landed in the right place — the opposite can lead to unnecessary confusion.

 All of our activities for Pico culminated in an intense final 24 hours.